ePages-de/epages-docs/_posts/2017/2017-08-17-tracing-the-suspect.md

 </stackTrace>
 {% endhighlight %}

-The log event looks like this:
+The log event looks like this (after applying some additional manual trimming):

 {% highlight json %}
 {